Prasadbonela/Percentage-Formatter/README.md

 [-]\d+[.\d] %
 ```
 Where `[...]` means optional, `\d` means digit, and `+` means at least one symbol.
 Please note, the space between the number and percent sign.
-This lambda never return `null`.
+This lambda must never return `null`.

 The passed value can be anything, even more than **1** or less than **0**.
 The value **1** we consider **100 %**, so **-0.5** would be **-50 %**.

 ## Requirements

-* Convert the `double` value to the corresponding `String` value which representing the double value as a percent string
+* Convert the `double` value to the corresponding `String` value, representing the double value as a percent string.
-* Never return `null`
+* Never return `null`.
-* A `-` sign before the number in a string of negative values
+* A `-` sign before the number in a string of negative values.
-* A space between the resulting number and the percent sign
+* A space between the resulting number and the percent sign.
-* A maximum of one digit in the fraction part
+* A maximum of one digit in the fraction part.
-* You must round the fraction part mathematically,
-i.e. anything less than **0.5** is rounded down (floor),
+* You must round the fraction part mathematically, i.e. anything less than **0.5** is rounded down (floor),
 and anything greater than or equal to **0.5** is rounded up (ceil).
 For example:
   * **1.4** => **1**
   * **2.45** => **2**